pyjamabrah/pyjamabrah-community-contributions/debugging-arm64-day0-problem-setup/index.md

 Let's take a look at the code snippet and ask the question:

 * When can `shared_ptr` be NULL?
-  * One possible Answer: When it is not initalized by **Thread 1** and **Thread 2** has used it.
+  * One possible Answer: When it is not initialized by **Thread 1** and **Thread 2** has used it.
     * When can that happen: When **Thread 2** executes before **Thread 1** and de-references `shared_ptr`.

 Now, that's sounds like a potential case which can happen and which would result in a similar crash as ours.
 That's a very good start.

 Once we have arrived at a potential theory or hypothesis which seems plausible, we should try to see if it works.

 In our case, let's try to fix this.
-One of the quickest ways to verify would be to just add a check before derefencing.
+One of the quickest ways to verify would be to just add a check before dereferencing.

 ```c
 #include <pthread.h>